 Do not Click on Suspicious Links and Pop-Ups

-Like emails and freeware, infected links and pop-up ads are also the popular carriers of malware like a trojan horse and others.
-Some pop-ups intentionally use clickbait titles to attract the users to click on it.
+Like emails and freeware, infected links and pop-up ads are also popular carriers of malware like a trojan horse and others.
+Some pop-ups intentionally use clickbait titles to attract users to click on them.
 Some criminals use the popular social media network for spreading the infected links, like YouTube or Facebook comment section.
 Never click on those links and pop-ups so that your system remains protected.

 Get Antivirus Software

 Apart from following healthy browsing practices, the best way to ensure a total safeguard of your system is by getting a robust antimalware program for it.
-Choosing an antimalware should not be difficult for you.
-It must be available for all of your devices, and apart from being sturdy enough to detect and kill the malicious threats, it should also be light to the system so that your workflow is not disturbed.
+Choosing antimalware should not be difficult for you.
+It must be available for all of your devices, and apart from being sturdy enough to detect and kill malicious threats, it should also be light to the system so that your workflow is not disturbed.

 So this was all about botnet.
-It is becoming a popular method to carry out many malicious activities, not only online, but also offline illegitimacy such as influencing the voters before the election, carrying out the fake campaigns using Facebook and Twitter ads, and many more.
-So it is essential to stay away from botnet so that your device does not become a part of the system that carries out unethical activities.
+It is becoming a popular method to carry out many malicious activities, not only online, but also offline illegitimacy such as influencing the voters before the election, carrying out fake campaigns using Facebook and Twitter ads, and many more.
+So it is essential to stay away from botnets so that your device does not become a part of the system that carries out unethical activities.

 Botnets are often considered malicious; however, not all of them are illegal.
 Many botnets are used in maintaining the internet relay chats.
-These are entirely legal and even beneficial for keeping the smooth user experience.
+These are entirely legal and even beneficial for keeping a smooth user experience.